-9 These theories are discussed at greater length by Holý, L. - Stuchlík, M.: Analysis of Social Stratification, op. cit., p.
+9 These theories are discussed at greater length by Holý, L.-Stuchlík, M.: Analysis of Social Stratification, op. cit., p.
 9.

 10 Lenin, V. I.: Selected Works.
 Vol. 6, p.
 115, also Vol. 39, p.
 15, and Vol. 3, p.
 248. Cf. with Marx, K. - Engels, F.: The Origin of the Family.
+New York 1942, pp. 107-110 and The Peasant War in Germany.
+New York 1942, pp. 107-110 and The Peasant War in Germany.
+New York 1939.

+11 Lenin, V. I.: Velká iniciativa.
+Prague 1955.

-New York 1942, pp. 107-110 and The Peasant pating in a production process are involved in certain production relations and these determine the character of every society.
+pating in a production process are involved in certain production relations and these determine the character of every society.
 Thus, one of the basic determining factors of this conception of classes is the social division of labour.
 Of fundamental importance is, with regard to our subject, the conception of a class society as historically limited and qualitatively different from a classless society.
 The Marxist definition emphasizes the fact that classes and the division of a society into classes emerge only under a historically determined system of production.
 An indispensable condition for the origin of social classes is the production in some form or another of surplus which can be appropriated by members of a privileged social stratum.
 When society's productive forces reach a certain level of development there emerge property relations and growing property differentiation.
 This presupposes a sufficiently highly organized society and an effective production system guaranteeing the production and redistribution of surplus.
-The growing property differentiation eventually gives rise to class distinctions and the class division of society even though class distinctions and relations are at first hidden beneath the established social relations, and obscured by traditional and legal institutions.12
+The growing property differentiation eventually gives rise to class distinctions and the class division of society even though class distinctions and relations are at first hidden beneath the established social relations. and obscured by traditional and legal institutions.
+12

 In this connection, Marx writing about the early stages of social evolution - and this is of basic importance for our problem - warned that the concepts class and class structure can be applied only to a sufficiently organized society.
 "The portion of society that lives on the labour of others is infinitely small compared with the mass of direct producers.
-Along with the progress in the productiveness of labour, that small portion of society increases both absolutely and relatively."13 In the words of two prominent Soviet historians of ancient society, "these premises make quite intelligible the existence of a society with a definite hierarchy of legal (and social) statuses, with definite social ranks and gradations, in other words, a society with elements of social inequality but without sharply defined classes".14 (Italics are mine.)
+Along with the progress in the productiveness of labour, that small portion of society increases both absolutely and relatively."
+In the words of two prominent Soviet historians of ancient society, "these premises make quite intelligible the existence of a society with a definite hierarchy of legal (and social) statuses, with definite social ranks and gradations, in other words, a society with elements of social inequality but without sharply defined classes".
+14 (Italics are mine.)

-The prerequisites for social differentiation are thought to be varied, including such factors leading to the formation of social ranks and the emergence of privileged groups as the inheritance of certain privileges, especially of the status of chief or of a paramount ruler, and the caste tendencies in social relations, i.e. the emergence of caste distinctions based on ethnic distinctions, which wcrc introduced into some societies, e.g. Rwanda or Burundi, as the result of conquest.
+The prerequisites for social differentiation are thought to be varied, including such factors leading to the formation of social ranks and the emergence of privileged groups as the inheritance of certain privileges, especially of the status of chief or of a paramount ruler, and the caste tendencies in social relations, i.e. the emergence of caste distinctions based on ethnic distinctions, which were introduced into some societies, e.g. Rwanda or Burundi, as the result of conquest.